Sultani456/ProjectTeam6/README.md

 # CMPT 276 Project – Team 6 Game

 ## Team Members

-Sultani, Besmillah – bsa106@sfu.ca
+1. Sultani, Besmillah – <bsa106@sfu.ca>
-Mirzada, Rahim – rkm12@sfu.ca
-Presto, Caleb – cpresto@sfu.ca
+2. Presto, Caleb – <cpresto@sfu.ca>
+3. Mirzada, Rahim – <rkm12@sfu.ca>
-Mock, Kai Lun Jason – klm28@sfu.ca
+4. Mock, Kai Lun Jason – <klm28@sfu.ca>

 ## Overview

 This project is a 2D grid based game written in Java.
-The player starts at the left side, collects required rewards, avoids enemies and punishments, and then reaches the exit to win.
+The player starts on the left side, collects required rewards, avoids enemies and punishments, and then reaches the exit to win.

-- Source code is in `src/main/java/com/project/team6`.
+- Source code is in `src/main/java/com/project/team6`
-- Tests are in `src/test/java/com/project/team6`.
+- Tests are in `src/test/java/com/project/team6`

 ## Requirements

 - Java 17
 - Maven 3

 ## Build and Run

-Go to 'team6game' directory and run the follwoing two commands on your terminal:
+Go to the `team6game` directory (where `pom.xml` is) and run:
-> mvn clean compile
+> mvn clean compile exec:java
-> mvn exec:java
+This compiles the code and starts the game window.

 ## Tests and Coverage

-Go to 'team6game' directory and run the following command to run all tests:
+Go to the `team6game` directory and run:
-> mvn test
+> mvn clean test
+This compiles the code and runs all JUnit tests.
+JaCoCo also runs and creates a coverage report at:
+`target/site/jacoco/index.html`
+Open this file in a browser to see the coverage report.

+## JAR File and Javadocs

+To build a runnable JAR from `team6game`:
+> mvn clean package
+This creates: `target/team6game-1.0-SNAPSHOT.jar`

+Run it with:
+> java -jar target/team6game-1.0-SNAPSHOT.jar

+To generate Javadocs, run:
+> mvn javadoc:javadoc

+The HTML docs are in `target/site/apidocs`

+## Tutorial / Demo Video

+We also provide a short tutorial and demo video that shows how the game is played and explains the main features.
+Tutorial / demo video link: ___________